11 Scenic South American Photos That Will Make You Want To Travel

 9. Huacachina Oasis -Peru

 How many times have you seen an Oasis in the middle of a desert?
 My point exactly.
-You also get to lodge close by overlooking the sand dunes.
+You also get to find a lodge for your holiday close by overlooking the sand dunes.
 It’s a beautiful experience.

 10. San Carlos de Bariloche- Argentina